MiliDS-Lewis/SummitLearning/src/data/programs/2-alevels.md

 ---
 name: A-Levels
-dropdownDescription: A-levels are advanced qualifications for UK students aged 16 to 18, focusing on specialized subjects and critical for university admission and career development.
+dropdownDescription: A-levels are advanced qualifications for UK children aged 16 to 18, focusing on specialized subjects and critical for university admission and career development.
+featured: true
 hero:
-  tagline: Where great students grow
+  tagline: Where great children grow
   headline: Summit Learning's A-level Program
-  text: A-levels are advanced qualifications for UK students aged 16 to 18, focusing on specialized subjects and critical for university admission and career development.
+  text: A-levels are advanced qualifications for UK children aged 16 to 18, focusing on specialized subjects and critical for university admission and career development.
   action:
     label: Enroll today
     href: '#'